Henry-Xiao-HX/auto-data-pipeline-optimization/README.md

 ### 4. Start Autonomous Optimization

-Point your AI agent (Claude, GPT-4, etc.) to `infrastructure_program.md` and let it run:
+Point your AI agent (Claude, GPT-4, etc.) to `infrastructure_program.md` and let it run on the data pipeline optimization workflow:

 ```
 Hi, have a look at infrastructure_program.md and let's kick off a new experiment!
 Let's do the setup first.